WAFP Foundation

 Roy Virak Memorial Family Medicine Resident Scholarship

-$1,000 awarded to two second-year residents who show evidence of outstanding patient care and strong service to their communities.
+Two $1,000 awards to for two second-year residents who show evidence of outstanding patient care and strong service to their communities.
 A short personal statement and letter of support from the current residency make up the application.
+Apply by February 7, 2026.

 Travel Awards

-National Conference of Family Medicine Residents & Students (National Conference) and National Congress of Student Members (NCSM) - Travel Award to Kansas City, MO.
+FUTURE and National Congress of Student Members – Travel Award (Kansas City, MO)

-Travel Awards of $1,000 for medical students to attend the AAFP National Conference held every summer in Kansas City, MO.
-Medical students attending the conference can network with hundreds of residency programs and attend a variety of workshops designed to improve clinical skills.
-Held simultaneously with the Conference, the Student Congress is an advocacy and leadership opportunity for one student Delegate and one Alternate student Delegate from each state.
-These individuals attend all business sessions, represent the students in their state before the congress, and vote in the elections.
-Find more information here!
+Awards of $1,000 for medical students to attend the AAFP conference.
+Medical students attending the conference network with hundreds of residency programs and attend a variety of workshops designed to improve clinical skills.
+Held simultaneously with FUTURE, the Student Congress is an advocacy and leadership opportunity for one student delegate and one alternate student delegate to attend all business sessions, represent Washington state's students, and vote in the elections.
+Learn more hereApply by May 5, 2026

-Family Medicine Advocacy Summit – Travel Award to Washington, D.C.
+Family Medicine Advocacy Summit – Travel Award (Washington, DC)

-This award pays travel expenses and registration for one student to attend the AAFP Advocacy Summit in Washington, DC.
-During this two-day event — held each spring — attendees learn about the legislative process, hear the current priorities for family medicine, practice general advocacy skills, and meet members of Washington State’s congressional delegation.
-Find more information here.
+Travel expenses and registration for one student to attend the AAFP Summit in Washington, DC.
+During this two-day event, attendees learn about the current nationwide priorities for family medicine, practice advocacy skills, and meet members and staff from Washington’s congressional delegation.
+Learn more hereApply by March 31, 2026.

 Scholarships